 AIR Eau de Parfum

-A carbon-negative fragrance made from CO2
+A universal fragrance made from CO2

 AIR Eau de Parfum is the world’s first carbon-negative fragrance made from CO2.
 Inspired by the earth’s most abundant and vital elements of air, water and sun, it’s a genderless and limited-release fragrance.